stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

               "node_modules/ngx-extended-pdf-viewer/assets/pdf.worker.js"
             ]

+3. Add the translations to the assets by adding them to the "assets" section in the angular.json:

+            "assets": [
+              "src/favicon.ico",
+              "src/assets",
+              { "glob": "**/*", "input": "dist/ngx-extended-pdf-viewer/assets/locale", "output": "/assets/locale/" }
+            ]

+    If you need only one language, you can reduce the list to 'locale-properties' and your language folder.

-3. Add "NgxExtendedPdfViewerModule" to the import section of your module file.
+4. Add "NgxExtendedPdfViewerModule" to the import section of your module file.
 If your IDE doesn't find the import automatically, here it is:

             import { NgxExtendedPdfViewerModule } from 'ngx-extended-pdf-viewer';

-4. Now you can display the PDF file using "&lt;ngx-extended-pdf-viewer src="'assets/example.pdf'"&gt;&lt;/ngx-extended-pdf-viewer&gt;".
+5. Now you can display the PDF file using "&lt;ngx-extended-pdf-viewer src="'assets/example.pdf'"&gt;&lt;/ngx-extended-pdf-viewer&gt;".

 ## Configuration